 First of all, it doesn’t matter what kind of light bulb you’re dealing with.
 Incandescent, fluorescent (including CFLs), halogens and LEDs all work the same way.
 It doesn’t matter what shape it is either.
 The only slight difference is that some tubular lamps connect at both ends.
 And, as that implies, it doesn’t matter what kind of base it has: regular screw base or a GU10 bayonet base or two bi-pin ends.
 If it uses electricity to make light, it needs a complete circuit from the panel through the bulb to the neutral and back to the source.
 If that exists, the bulb should work.
 If any part of that circuit is damaged or missing, it won’t.

 With a regular on/off bulb, you can test if it works by removing it from the location where it isn’t working and installing it in a different location where the same kind of light bulb is working.
-To do that, you’ll have to handle at least one bulb that you know is good and one that you think may be.
+To do that, you’ll have to handle at least one bulb that you know is good and one that you think might be.
 Assuming that you don’t want to shorten the life of those bulbs unnecessarily, remember to clean and cover your hands before you grab one, to avoid leaving fingerprints on it.

 Turn the working bulb off, remove it from the socket, and set it aside.
 Take the bulb that’s not working out of its socket and put it in the working socket.
 If the bulb doesn’t light up once turned on, it needs to be replaced.